Get insider access

 7.0 Low-Pile Carpet

 The Shark Navigator Lift-Away Speed is very good for use on low-pile carpet.
-It cleans pet hair without issue and does an excellent job sucking up fine and large debris.
+It cleans pet hair without issue and does an excellent job sucking up large debris.
+Fine debris is more challenging, so expect to go over the same area a few times to clean things like sand.
 Its bagless design incurs minimal recurring costs as long as you clean its filters according to manufacturer recommendations.
 That said, many other parts need regular cleaning.
 The vacuum itself isn't particularly maneuverable, as it has a bulky construction and a floorhead that can get caught on rug tassels.

 Pros